bliptrip/Awesom-O/docs/References.md

 * [MongoDB](https://www.mongodb.com/) - DB that stored data in flexible, JSON-like documents (fields can vary from doc to doc and data structure can change over time) - Maps object in application code/distributed DB at core
 * [Node.js MongoDB Driver](https://www.npmjs.com/package/mongodb) - Official MongoDB driver for Node.js
 * [MongoDB description, setup, use cases](https://contextneutral.com/story/mongodb-and-nodejs-how-to-begin) - Nice brief description of MongoDB, setup and install (on Linux), and how to integrate in with Node.js
+* [Mongoose](https://mongoosejs.com/) - Mongoose provides a straight-forward, schema-based solution to model your application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
 ## Camera Bindings - These are alternative language wrappers to accessing libgphoto2 functionality (natively written in C).
 Only one is necessary for implementation of the application.
 * Python
     * [SWIG-based libgphoto2 python wrapper](https://pypi.org/project/gphoto2/)